GrieferPig/qaep_device_qcom_msm8909w/README.md

-Device configuration for imoo Watch Phone Z5
+Device configuration for imoo Watch Phone Z6
 ================================

-The imoo Watch Phone Z5 (or _"XiaoTianCai Watch Phone Z5q"_ in Mainland China) (codenamed as _"msm8909w"_) is a high-end smartwatch for teens from imoo (_"XiaoTianCai"_ or _"Little Genius"_ in Mainland China).
+The imoo Watch Phone Z6 (or _"XiaoTianCai Watch Phone Z6"_ in Mainland China) (codenamed as _"msm8909w_i18"_) is a high-end smartwatch for teens from imoo (_"XiaoTianCai"_ or _"Little Genius"_ in Mainland China).

+It was announced in June 2019 and released in July 2019.

 ## Device specifications